Localize site content

 There isn’t a single answer to this question, because many variables must be taken into account: the time until impact, the orbit and speed of the asteroid, and the size and composition of the asteroid.
 Most techniques fall into two categories:

-• Fragmenting the asteroid into many small pieces that would not cause significant damage if they impacted Earth
+• Fragmenting the asteroid into small pieces that would not cause significant damage if they impacted Earth

 It is critically important that asteroids are detected as early as possible, because there is no way to deflect or destroy an asteroid that’s detected hours before impact.
 No known weapon system could intercept the asteroid because of the velocity at which it travels–an average of 12 miles per second.